Ravyn Lenae: Musical career

-On February 1, 2022, she released Skin Tight with Steve Lacy, the first single of her debut album, Hypnos.
-Following, she released her debut album on May 20, 2022.
-Featuring vocals and production from Monte Booker, Steve Lacy, Kaytranada, Fousheé, Mereba, Smino, Sango, Luke Titus, IAMNOBODI, Phoelix and Teo Halm.
-She announced a tour spanning 16 cities beginning at Neumos in Seattle, Washington.
-A special guest, Unusual Demont, will support the tour.
+On February 1, 2022, she released "Skin Tight" with Steve Lacy, the first single of her debut album, Hypnos.
+Following, she released her debut album on May 20, 2022, which featured vocals and production from Monte Booker, Steve Lacy, Kaytranada, Fousheé, Mereba, Smino, Sango, Luke Titus, IAmNobodi, Phoelix and Teo Halm.
+She announced a tour spanning 16 cities beginning at Neumos in Seattle, Washington, with special guest, Unusual Demont, opening for some concerts on the tour.